 And All That Jazz

 What’s all that jazz?
 The sides, of course!
-Anyone else think that the sides are the real heros of Thanksgiving?!
+Does anyone else think that the sides are the real heroes of Thanksgiving?!

-We’ve created a combination of sides that are packed with color and flavor.
-While we don’t necessarily focus on nutrition during the holidays, these side dishes give lighter options for those not looking for a post-Thanksgiving dinner nap.
+We’ve created a combination of sides that are packed with both color and flavor.
+While we don’t necessarily focus on nutrition during the holidays, these side dishes can be lighter options if you want to mix your menu up to prevent that post-Thanksgiving dinner nap.

-Butternut Squash Quinoa Salad screams fall – apple cider vinegar, butternut squash, cranberries, pecans, and apples provide great texture, flavor, and color.
-This grain salad is a great stuffing substitute for non-stuffing fans, but it will surely appease stuffing fans too!
-This quinoa is a hearty vegetarian option too.
-Watch how to make perfect, fluffy quinoa and a delicious vinaigrette.
+Butternut squash quinoa salad is also a great stuffing substitute for non-stuffing fans, but it will surely appease stuffing fans too!
+Quinoa is a hearty vegetarian option too.

 The Best for Last